Renia274/Leads-Tracker/README.md

 # Leads-Tracker
 Leads-Tracker is a simple web application that allows users to track leads  from a tab or even save them and access them to a different tab.Also, it has a homepage feature.

-To run this application on your local machine, you need to have Python installed.Furthermore, you need to install jyputer notebook installed or something similar.
+To run this application on your local machine, you need to have Python installed.Furthermore, you need to install jupyter notebook installed or something similar.

 Usage